-Not only does HVAC pay well, it’s one of the fastest-growing jobs in the United States.
+Not only does HVAC pay well, but it’s also one of the fastest-growing jobs in the United States.

 The common pay for HVAC techs was $47,619 in 2018, according to the most up-to-date report from the United States Bureau of Labor Statistics.

-Many more techs will be required within the by 2028—approximately 46,300 to be precise, according to Bureau of Labor Statistics projections.
+Many more techs will be required by 2028—approximately 46,300 to be precise, according to Bureau of Labor Statistics projections.

 Technicians will be required for new construction and smart climate-control systems.
 They’ll also be needed to update or replace equipment to meet an increased need for energy efficiency and pollution reduction.